Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

       - ./exactTermSearch.properties:/usr/local/tomcat/webapps/alfresco/WEB-INF/classes/alfresco/search/elasticsearch/config/exactTermSearch.properties
 ```

->> Once you have done that you will need to perform a reindex, so it is recommended to enable the exact term feature before you start creating an index.
+> **Note:** Once you have done that you will need to perform a reindex, so it is recommended to enable the exact term feature before you start creating an index.

 ### Alfresco Elasticsearch Connector